Variables

 Product variables

 Product variables pull localized data directly from the app stores.
-Use them in text fields to display accurate prices, titles, and offer details for each user’s locale and eligibility.
+Use them in text fields to display localized prices, titles, and offer details, or in conditions to show or hide content based on offer eligibility.

 | Variable | Description | Example |